kolte200/FakeGPIO/README.en.md

 ![Image illustrating step 9](https://github.com/reza0310/Tutorials/blob/python/7.PNG)

 <br><br><br>
 10) For any "ModuleNotFoundError", take the module name (wich is written at the end of the line), open a command prompt and type "pip install \[module name]" to install this module and make the error disappear.
-If the pip command fail, try replacing and point in your module name with a comma and if it still fails, try searching it out on Internet.
+If the pip command fail, try replacing every point in your module's name with underscores and if it still fails, try searching how to install this one mofule on the web.

 ![Image illustrating step 10](https://github.com/reza0310/Tutorials/blob/python/8.PNG)